 This may include a mild stimulation of the jaw muscles, the use of an orthotic device or splint to reposition your jaw gently and possibly the realignment of any teeth that have become badly positioned and prevent you from being able to bite properly.

 There can be few things worse in life than feeling you have to endure pain without knowing what to do about it to stop it.

 There is a limit to how many pills and tablets you can take and you can’t lie down forever waiting for a headache to go away.

-It is reassuring to know that unexplained headaches may have an identifiable cause and there may be a treatment option right here at the Meyer Dental Group.
+It is reassuring to know that unexplained TMJ headaches and migraines may have an identifiable cause and there may be a treatment option right here at the Meyer Dental Group.

 Make a visit to Meyer Dental Group today and we will show you what our expertise and commitment to your care looks like in action when you see us practicing what we preach.

 and live better